Nunawading, Victoria: Education

+Transport

-Nunawading has benefited from the new railway station, one of the larger metropolitan stations in the eastern suburbs, and the Springvale Road grade separation, in 2010.
+Nunawading has benefited from the new Nunawading railway station, one of the larger metropolitan stations in the eastern suburbs, and the Springvale Road grade separation, in 2010.
 The southern and northern areas of Nunawading are now more unified, with better access to the Eastern Freeway, which runs along the north the suburb.

-The Nunawading Primary School on Springvale Road closed in 2012 and the main building is now the Nunawading Community Hub, which opened in 2020.
-The new Whitehorse Primary School opened on the site of the old Springview Primary School, and is next door to St. Phillip's Catholic primary school.
-Mount Pleasant Road Primary School, formerly Nunawading South Primary School, is located on the corner of Mount Pleasant Road and Eugenia Street.

 Demographics

-In the 2016 census, the population of Nunawading was 11,876, with 51.6% being female and 48.4% male.
+In the 2021 census, the population of Nunawading was 12,413, with 51.3% being female and 48.7% male.

+Age

+The median/average age of the people in Nunawading is 39 years.